 Each Maryland Senior Rides Program application will be scored up to a maximum of 100 points, based upon the score for each of the five criteria.

-A selection committee comprised of representatives of the State Coordinating Committee for Human Services Transportation (SCCHST), and MDOT MTA’s regional coordinating bodies will review and evaluate applications and make recommendations to the Secretary for grant funding.
+A selection committee comprised of representatives of the State Coordinating Committee for Human Services Transportation (SCCHST), and MDOT MTA’s regional coordinating bodies will review and evaluate applications and make recommendations to the Acting Secretary for grant funding.

 Risk Management